-Nearly one hundred years old, the viaduct structure and retaining walls are deteriorating.
+Nearly one hundred years old, the viaduct structure and retaining walls were deteriorating.
 If left unrepaired, the structure and walls could fail and have significant safety impacts, as well as result in loss of this historic structure.
-Without restoring and repairing the viaduct, the Oregon Department of Transportation (ODOT) would most likely need to impose weight restrictions for vehicles, which could prevent buses, RVs and other large vehicles from traveling the Historic Columbia River Highway and accessing Crown Point.
-Restriction of access to the historic highway and Crown Point would have significant adverse affects on the local and regional economy.
+Without restoring and repairing the viaduct, Oregon Department of Transportation would most likely have needed to impose weight restrictions for vehicles, which could prevent buses, RVís and other large vehicles from traveling the Historic Highway and accessing Crown Point.
+Such access restrictions would have significant adverse effects on the local and regional economy.

 Crown Point Viaduct Project Elements

 - Repair or replacement of viaduct columns and footings and reinforcement of structure edge beams;

 - Repair and strengthening of the bottom of the viaduct deck;